 Would you like to buy some Girl Scout cookies?
 Muskogee’s Mistletoe Troop first uttered those words in 1917, and to mark that event, the city is now home to a bronze statue of a cookie-selling scout.
 The statue, titled “A Promise To Keep” is display at Three Rivers Museum.

 The sculpture honors Muskogee as the place where selling cookies as a fundraiser for the organization was first documented.
-Girl members baked the cookies in their homes and sold them at their high school cafeteria.
+Girl members and their mothers baked the cookies in their homes and sold them at their high school cafeteria.

 Learn more about the history of Muskogee, OK.